Aliapovatijpes/Lesson2/README.md

 -m             optionally  install Apache, PHP, PHPMyAdmin
 -p  password   defines password for user.
 Password is created from random symbols, if not used
 -r  password   defines password for root.
 Default password = rootpass
 -u  username   defines username for MySQL user.
-Default username = user
+Default username = username